 How should I select a surgeon?

-Take your time; although it’s elective surgery, it is still surgery, and typically not something in which you need or should rush into.
-Do your research with regards to the specific plastic surgery procedure or medical spa treatment you’re interested in.
+Take your time; although it’s elective surgery, it is still surgery, and typically not something which you need or should rush into.
+Do your research with regard to the specific plastic surgery procedure or medical spa treatment you’re interested in.
 Once you know both what you hope to achieve and how you hope to achieve it, schedule a consultation.
-At your consultation, you will not only have the opportunity to learn more about a specific procedure or treatment, but to ask questions..
+At your consultation, you will not only have the opportunity to learn more about a specific procedure or treatment but to ask questions.
 For instance:

 • Are you board certified by the American Board of Plastic Surgery?